VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 aware of.

  - `INTERFACE`
-    Interface libraries are your header-only libraries.
-And CMake treats them specially because with no source files, they can't normally be a target since they have no output.
+    libraries are your header-only libraries.
+And CMake treats them specially because with no source files, they can't normally be a build target since they have no output.
 But you may still want to have them so you can easily use them.
 So this is a convenience type for that.
  - `OBJECT`
-    An Object library is an ever cruder form of a static library.
+    libraries are an ever cruder form of a static library.
 Sometimes you have code that is like a library but not really.
 You just want to get that partial compile in and then use it.
 That's where an Object library comes in.
 You do that compile and then, instead of linking it in, you can just tell CMake to "add these object files to the target too".
  - `ALIAS`
-    That's what it sounds.
+    libraries are what it sounds.
 You can use it if you imported an alternative version of a library or if you intend to have your library used in lieu of a more common one.

 You can find more information about these on CMake's documentation,for [the add_library() command](https://cmake.org/cmake/help/v3.8/command/add_library.html)